rahulb49/rahulb49/README.md

 <p align="center">
   RPA Engineer at BNP Paribas | MSc Data Science
 </p>
 I'm an RPA Engineer at BNP Paribas with a Master's in Data Science, focused on enhancing efficiency and system resilience through automation.
-I am actively transitioning toward Data Engineering, building expertise in scalable data pipelines and cloud-based solutions, with the goal of designing large-scale, impactful data platforms.
+I am actively transitioning building expertise in scalable data pipelines and cloud-based solutions, with the goal of designing large-scale, impactful data platforms with AI .
 I actively collaborate and share knowledge on GitHub.
 <br/>

 #### **Reach Me:**